wduquette/joe/mdbook/src/extending/extending.md

 In my experience, an automatically generated binding falls far short of what can be done with a good handwritten binding.
 A handwritten binding:

-- Can take full advantage of the dynamic nature of the scripting language to provide a simpler, easier, more powerful API to the programmer, rather than simply mimicking the Java API.
+- Can take full advantage of the features of the scripting language to provide a simpler, easier, more powerful API to the programmer, rather than simply mimicking the Java API.